flnews(1) flnews 1.3.0 manual flnews(1)

 -notooltips Disable tooltip messages.

--v Print version and compile time options.
+-v Print version information and compile time

 EXIT STATUS